exercism/fsharp/exercises/all-your-base/README.md

 I think you got the idea!

 *Yes.
 Those three numbers above are exactly the same.
 Congratulations!*

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+## Further information

+For more detailed information about the F# track, including how to get help if you're having trouble, please visit the exercism.io [F# language page](http://exercism.io/languages/fsharp/resources).

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.